alleyinteractive/alley-scripts/packages/scaffolder/docs/2-features.md

 ### Composer Feature

-A composer feature is used to install a Composer package from Packagist.
+A Composer feature is used to install a Composer package and optionally run a command after installing the package.

 ```yaml
 name: create-wordpress-theme